Quantum symmetry in multigraphs (part I): Introduction

+The idea of quantum groups was introduced by Drinfeld and Jimbo (\cite{Drinfelprimed1987}, \cite{Drinfelprimed1989}, \cite{Jimbo1985}).
+It was done on an algebraic level where quantum groups were viewed as Hopf algebras typically arising as deformations of semisimple Lie algebras.
+The analytic version of quantum groups was first described by Woronowicz (\cite{Woronowicz1987}, \cite{Woronowicz1998}) who formulated the notion of \textbf{compact quantum group} as a generalization of a compact topological group in the noncommutative realm.
 Groups are often viewed as ``symmetry objects”, in a similar way, quantum groups correspond to some kind of ``generalized symmetry” of physical systems and mathematical structures.
-Indeed, the idea of a group acting on a space can be extended to the idea of a quantum group co-acting on a noncommutative space (that is, possibly a noncommutative C*algebra).
+Indeed, the idea of a group acting on a space can be extended to the idea of a quantum group co-acting on a non commutative space (that is, possibly a non commutative C*algebra).
 The question of defining and finding ``all quantum symmetries” arises naturally in this context.
-Such an approach was first taken by Manin though purely in an algebraic framework (\cite{Manin1988}, \cite{Manin1987}).
-Study of quantum symmetry in analytic setting, that is, in the framework of compact quantum groups was first started by Shouzhou Wang.
-In 1997, Wang introduced the notion of quantum symmetry in finite spaces (\cite{Wang1998}), that is, finite dimensional C* algebras.
-In particular, he described the notion of \textbf{quantum permutations} (in the category of compact quantum groups) of $n$ objects and defined \textbf{quantum permutation group} $S^+_n$ as the universal object in the category of all such \textbf{quantum permutations}.
+Study of quantum symmetry in analytic setting, that is, in the framework of compact quantum groups was started by Shuzhou Wang.
+In his seminal work \cite{Wang1998}, Wang introduced notion of \textbf{quantum permutations} (in the category of compact quantum groups) of $n$ objects and defined \textbf{quantum permutation group} $S^+_n$ as the universal object in the category of all such \textbf{quantum permutations}.
 The quantum group $S^+_n$ is indeed the compact quantum analogue of the standard permutation group $S_n$ on $n$ elements.